 As long as you don't want your video recorded at 60 frames per second (it supports a maximum of 30fps at full HD, which is fine), it's the best choice for most people.
-You'll often find it sold for a lot less than the RRP and it also comes in a white / pink version called Rose.
+You'll find it sold for a lot less than the RRP because this is now the older model which has been replaced by the 322GW.

 Read our full Nextbase 312GW review

 This front + rear dash cam dispenses with the frills and concentrates on what's important: recording good quality video.
 This means it's cheaper than most so-called dual-channel dash cams, but do watch out as some bundles don't include the GPS mount and the polarising filter.
 Both are worth having so you can prove where the video is recorded and remove most reflections from the windscreen in the video.